Kagebounshin/skateshop/TESTING.md

 ---
 ## Further Testing

+- Tested all the links, to see if they behave as they should.
+- Tested different webbrowsers, Google Chrome & Microsoft Edge, Safari.
+- Tested different devices such as Desktop, Laptop, Ipad, Iphone 12 Pro, Iphone X, Iphone 8.
+- Friend & Family members has tested the site, looking for bugs and other issues.
 ---

 ## Known Bugs

 ---

 ## Resolved Bugs
 1. When updating my bag items by typing in the input area at the bag view.
 There was no cap on the amount I could choose.
-(Look [here](img-readme/bag_bug.png)).
+(See [here](img-readme/bag_bug.png)).
 So I changed [this](img-readme/bag_bug02.png) code little snippet in my "adjust_bag" view.
 And added [this](img-readme/bag_bug03.png) line of code.
 So now if the quantity is higher than 99, a [error message](img-readme/bag_bug04.png) is displayed.
 ---

 ## Security